Aptitude Overflow

 vote

 Arrange sentences A, B, C and D between sentences 1 and 6 to form a logical sequence.
 1. The process continued for million of years.
-A. Tibet, before the collision of the continents, had been a well-watered plain along the southern edge of Asia.
-B. Nor ... at the rate of 5 centimetres a year, and each year the rocky summits of the Himalayas are a millimetre higher.
+A. Tibet, before the collision of the continents, had been a well-watered plain along the southern edge of Asia. ... the rate of 5 centimetres a year, and each year the rocky summits of the Himalayas are a millimetre higher.
 CBAD DCBA BADC ADCB

 asked